Local stories to look for in the US Olympic Track and Field Trials

 Breaking news and the stories that matter to your neighborhood.

-Later in the day, a number of local athletes will participate in the trials.
+However, Marsh finished in 12th place on Monday and will not make the Olympic team in Paris.

-In the women's 800-meter semifinals, three locals will compete, including: Athing Mu, of Trenton, New Jersey, Allie Wilson of Wallingford, a graduate of Strath Haven High School, and Temple University graduate, Ajee Wilson.
+In the women's 800-meter semifinals, three locals competed, including: Athing Mu, of Trenton, New Jersey, Allie Wilson of Wallingford, a graduate of Strath Haven High School, and Temple University graduate, Ajee Wilson.

+Mu and Allie Wilson both advanced to the final while Ajee Wilson lost in the semifinal.

+During the women's 800-meter final on Monday the two-time medalist, Mu, tripped and fell.
+It cost her the race and she did not quality for the Olympics.

+However, Penn graduate Nia Akins won the event and she is going to Paris.

+As is Allie Wilson, as she finished second and will be going to her first Olympic Games.

-At 9:40 p.m. two men from the region -- Curtis Thompson, a graduate of Delsea High School in Franklinville, New Jersey and Marc Michello, a graduate of the University of Pennsylvania -- will compete in the Men's javelin finals.
+Two men from the region -- Curtis Thompson, a graduate of Delsea High School in Franklinville, New Jersey and Marc Michello, a graduate of the University of Pennsylvania -- competed in the Men's javelin finals.

+Thompson won the javelin finals and will likely head back to Paris for the second time in his career.

-And, at 9:58 p.m., Bella Whitaker, a graduate of the University of Pennsylvania, will participate in the women's 400-meter finals.
+Bella Whitaker, a graduate of the University of Pennsylvania, participated in the women's 400-meter finals which she unfortunately lost.

 Since the trails began last week, Bethlehem's Joe Kovacs has qualified to represent the USA in Paris after finishing second on Saturday.
 It will be his third trip to the Olympics.

-Also, Vashti Cunningham -- daughter of Philadelphia Eagles Hall of Fame Quarterback Randall Cunningham -- will compete in Monday's finals for the high jump.
+Also, Vashti Cunningham -- daughter of Philadelphia Eagles Hall of Fame Quarterback Randall Cunningham -- will be part of the USA's Olympic team as she finished third and won a jump off to be able to be a part of the high jump team headed to Paris.

 Also, sprinter Talitha Diggs, of Saucon Valley, lost the 400-meter semifinals.